mhmdtwsm/MyObsidianNotes/WebBackend/Java_Script/Basics/Data_Types.md

 **Objects**: Used to store collections of data or more complex entities.
 Objects include arrays, functions, and other structures that store values.

-**Object literal**.
+### **Object literal**
 In JavaScript, an **object literal** is a way to create an object directly using a set of curly braces `{}` with key-value pairs.
 This approach is simple and commonly used to create objects with specific properties and values without needing a constructor function or class.
 ```js
 let person = {
   name: "Alice",